PredictionIO/PredictionIO-Docs/source/concepts/systemdesign.rst

 Data Store
 ----------

-Data store manages the collected data and the cached prediction results.
+Data store manages the collected data, the predictive model and the cached prediction results.
 MongoDB is the default data store.

 Data Processing Stack
 ---------------------